cloudquery/cloudquery/plugins/source/gcp/docs/contributing/adding_a_new_resource.md

 1. Create a file under `resources/` that follows the pattern of `resources/<service>/<resource_name>`.
 2. In that file, create a function that returns a `*schema.Table`
-3. In [resources/provider.go](./resources/provider.go), add a mapping between the function you just created and the name of the resource that will be used in the config yml file.
+3. In [resources/provider.go](./resources/provider.go), add a mapping between the function you just created and the name of the resource that will be used in the config YML file.
 4. Add a test file at `resources/<service>/<resource>_test.go`.
 Follow other examples to create a test for the resource.
 5. Run `go run docs/docs.go` to generate the documentation for the new resource